-Alamo Bookkeeping & Tax Service is experienced with the tax issues expatriates face.
+Alamo Tax Service is experienced with the tax issues expatriates face.
 Please contact us for information concerning your individual circumstance.
-Simply email us using the Information Request form at the bottom of this page.
+We have prepared Expatriate returns since 1980

 Even though the United States is one of the few countries in the world that requires its citizens to file an annual tax return no matter where in the world they are living and/or working, there are some tax advantages available to those taxpayers working outside of the U.S. The Foreign Earned Income Exclusion is one of them.

 If you meet certain requirements, you may qualify for the foreign earned income and foreign housing exclusions and the foreign housing deduction (also known as Section 911 Exclusion).
 If you are a US citizen or a resident alien of the United States and live abroad, you are taxed on your worldwide income.
 However, you may qualify to exclude up to $100,800 of your foreign earned income.
 In addition, you can exclude or deduct certain foreign housing amounts.

 To claim the foreign earned income exclusion, the foreign housing exclusion, or the foreign housing deduction, you must have foreign earned income, your tax home must be in a foreign country, and you must be one of the following:

 If you qualify under either the bona fide residence test or the physical presence test for only part of the tax year, you must adjust the maximum exclusion limit based on the number of qualifying days in your tax year.
 The number of qualifying days in your tax year is the number of days within the period you have your tax home in a foreign country and meet either test.